 PAF 560 Community Resilience Examines community resilience from a systems perspective, embracing governments, private, nonprofit, and civic roles.
 Presents research, case studies, and strategies for policy planning and implementation.
 The course also provides an understanding of how community members respond to the need to prepare for, endure, and recover from disasters; and the ability to utilize multiple communication methods to help community members before, during, and after these emergencies.

 PAF 565 Theories and Practices of Democracy Critically explores the wide range of ideas, issues, challenges, and promises related to democracy in theory and practice.
-This course is intended for all students interested in democratic leadership, public service, civic engagement, and participatory governance.
+Intended for all students interested in democratic leadership, public service, civic engagement, and participatory governance.

 PAF 566 Participatory Governance & Civic Engagement Examination of classic and current theoretical debates on participatory governance and civic engagement, discussion of theoretical and practical implications, and analysis of different models of participatory governance.